 Preventing sexual harassment is not just a job for management.
 Every employee is responsible for helping to prevent sexual harassment.
 This program reviews the tips and techniques that non-supervisory employees should know to prevent sexual harassment under California law.

 The program explains the difference between quid pro quo and hostile work environment harassment, and the importance of good documentation to protect organizations and managers from legal liability.
 Also available is the California Edition which includes California legislation AB 1825 and AB 2053 training requirements for California managers and supervisors.

 There's more to harassment than just sex.
 What starts as under-the-radar harassment can evolve into discrimination when people are unaware of harassment's numerous ugly forms.
 This new release tackles harassment training using music, text and graphics to stimulate discussion.

-It would be hard to find a program more realistic in its examples and more probing of our preconceptions regarding what is and is not sexual harasment than He Said, She Said.
-Fully interactive, the sexual harassment training offers a wide range of industry settings and training modes.
+With multiple settings, it would be hard to find a program more realistic in its examples and more probing of our preconceptions regarding what is and is not sexual harasment than He Said, She Said.
+Great for discussion, this sexual harassment training offers a wide range of industry settings and training modes.